pgaijin66/Linux-commands-you-would-use-as-DevOps-SRE/README.md

 If you've ever wanted to contribute to open source, and a great cause, now is your chance!

+To maintain a conistency we recommend this creating a new PR, please add followings:

+1. `Description` - short easy to remember description with link to man page.

+2. `Usage` - listing out real worl usage which are not easy to find.

+3. `Things to know` - List out the gotchas and good to know things about that command

 ## Our Contributors

 Thanks go to these wonderful people: